Watching bears, watching us - Bear watching excursions are popular throughout Canada

 Gros Morne National Park, Province of Newfoundland - Dramatic cliffs and deep fjords of Newfoundlands western coast

-Banff, Province of Alberta - Cross-country skiing in pristine Banff National Park
+Jasper, Province of Alberta - Cross-country skiing in pristine Jasper National Park

 Jasper, Province of Alberta - Perfect powder snowboarding in the Marmot Basin